mertyGit/shima/README.md

 # How to download

 Check releases page.
 Latest release is a ["beta" release for windows only](https://github.com/mertyGit/shima/releases/download/beta1.0/Shima_Windows_v1_Beta.zip), more platforms will follow.
+Installing is easy, just unpack the .zip file to directory you like, and start the shima.exe ....thats it..